giantswarm/releases/kvm/v11.2.0/README.md

-## :zap: Giant Swarm Release 11.2.0 for KVM :zap:
+## :zap: Tenant Cluster Release 11.2.0 for KVM :zap:

 **If you are upgrading from 11.1.0, upgrading to this release merely updates the app.
 It will *not* roll your nodes.**